 About My Journey In Photography

 After leaving secondary school at an early age, I began photography in 2003 whilst attending Drogheda Youthreach.
 My art teacher at the time encouraged my artistic potential so she gave me various art books.
 At the forefront of the disciplines, I found photography through a book by Craigie Horsfield that stood out to me.
 It contained a series of profound black and white images.
 I still remember the impact it had on me.
 I never saw images of that strength and depth before.
-Having been affected by the intensity of the work - I decided from that moment that I wanted to create pictures like his, so I bought my first camera and began to experiment with the medium.
-Since I had no sense of what I wanted to do as a full-time career, I needed to find ways to make some money, pay my way and fund my passion for photography.
-I worked different jobs while experimenting with the craft; I worked in a garden centre, a restaurant, bars, a retail shop and grocery stores etc.
+I decided from that moment that I wanted to create pictures like his, so I bought my first camera and began to experiment with the medium.
+At this time, music was something I was pursuing ahead of photography.
+I mainly produced ambient electronic.
+I would spend endless hours experimenting with synths and acoustic instruments but this slowly started to fade as photography took it's place.

-In the early years of my practice, I was drawn to isolated and abandoned sites.
+In the early years of my photography practice, I was drawn to isolated and abandoned sites.
 As well as from a photographic point of view, I was also attracted to the strange atmosphere of such locations.
-Being alone in an uninhabited space does something for the soul; it's an escape from the everyday routine and the monotony of repetition that comes with that.
-Even now, 15 years or so later from when I began my journey with my camera; I still enjoy exploring secluded and desolate places.
+Being alone in an uninhabited space does something for the soul; it's an escape from the everyday routine.
+Even now, 12 years on from when I began my journey with my camera; I still enjoy exploring secluded and desolate places.

 I quickly started to develop my art in a diametrically different direction.
 I began to do fashion photography.
 I did some work with model agencies, designers, and editorials.
 Some of my work featured in high-profile publications like The Irish Times and The Sunday Business Post.
-Unfortunately, I discovered fairly promptly that there wasn't consistent work in this sector of photography, and in turn, I searched out other areas.
-I began to assist an excellent, well-known Irish photographer named Peter Rowen who later became a close friend.
+I discovered fairly promptly that there wasn't consistent work in this sector of photography, and in turn, I searched out other areas.
+I began to assist an excellent, well-known Irish commercial photographer named Peter Rowen who later became a close friend.
 I gradually learned new skills and gained a greater understanding of the business through him.
-Chiefly, that I was selling myself at too low a price! - A common mistake amongst creatives.
 Shortly after meeting Peter in 2012, I started to do commercial work myself, and this is when photography became a full-time profession for me.

 Should you wish to be a part of a conversation with me, please email me.
 I'd be delighted to hear from you.